goliviero/software_get_started/git_tutorial/README.rst

    $ git status
 ..

 .. figure:: img/step_3_git_status.png
-   :width: 1000
+   :width: 1200

-   Git status initial before stage and commit.
+   Git status initial before stage and commit

-Adding your  first CPP program  to your repository.
-We  will ``stage`` (track) the file we want:
+For now, the file is only existing  locally.
+We want to add your first CPP program to  your repository.
+First, we will  ``stage`` (track) the file we want:

 .. code:: sh